 mabl test results shown as a GitHub PR check.

 You can easily start testing your PRs with mabl by using the integration with GitHub Checks or BitBucket Code Insights.
 Those integrations assume that your team deploys the pushed PR code to a test environment, usually ephemeral one, that you can test from the mabl cloud.
 You can establish a secure tunnel with mabl Link, if needed.

-The mabl Runner is currently available to select customers only as a private beta.
-If you are interested, you can request early access.
+The mabl Runner is currently available to select customers as part of our Early Access program.
+If you are interested, you can request access.

-Unlike cloud runs, the self-hosted test runs are limited to Chrome, they do not generate rich diagnostic artifacts (e.g. screenshots, HAR files, etc.), and the results are not stored in the mabl app.
+The primary distinction with the mabl Runner is that these tests run inside of your CI/CD infrastructure.
+Unlike cloud runs, mabl Runner test runs are limited to Chrome, they do not generate auto-heals or rich diagnostic artifacts (e.g. screenshots, HAR files, etc.), and the results are not stored in the mabl app.
 On the other hand, CI runs are efficient and generally complete in a fraction of the time that it takes to execute tests in the cloud.
-See the Test execution overview page for a more detailed comparison between self-hosted and cloud runs.
+See the Test execution overview page for a more detailed comparison between the mabl Runner and cloud runs.

 To get started with the mabl Runner, please see running tests inside the CI environment

 Updated a day ago